 Russian Federation: Limited e.i.r.p 100mW.
-Permitted to use only for indoor applications, closindustrial and warehouse areas, and on board aircraft. y for indoor applications, closed ustrial and warehouse areas, Permitted to use for local networks of aircraft crew service communications on board aircraft in area of the airport and at all stages of flight.
-Permitted to use for public wireless access local netwo on board aircraft during a fli at the altitude not less than 3000m.
+Permitted to use only for indoor applications, closed industrial and warehouse areas, and on board aircraft.
+1. Permitted to use for local networks of aircraft crew service communications on board aircraft in area of the airport and at all stages of flight.
+2. Permitted to use for public wireless access local networks on board aircraft during a flight at the altitude not less than 3000m.